The Downtown Development Authority (DDA) and the Downtown Shreveport Development Corporation (DSDC) exist to be strong advocates for Downtown.

 - DDA was the lead organization in a Legislative effort to save and extend Historic Tax Credits which are vital to continued rehabilitation of some of downtown’s most important buildings.

-- DDA/DSDC is responsible for the direct rehab of four historic downtown buildings including the buildings that house artspace (710 Texas) and Robinson Film Center (617 Texas).
-As part of our commitment to the success of the West Edge Arts District, we provide those spaces to SRAC and Robinson Film Center rent-free.
+- DDA/DSDC are responsible for the direct rehab of four historic downtown buildings including the buildings that house artspace (708 Texas) and Robinson Film Center (617 Texas).
+As part of our commitment to the success of the West Edge Arts District, we provide those spaces to SRAC and Robinson Film Center rent-free and provide other ongoing support.

-- DSDC partnered this year with The Community Foundation, DDA and other downtown stakeholders to complete a needed Shreveport Common Market Study.
-This study will give the so-called ‘first mover’ developers confidence in the long-term opportunities in downtown’s newest art and culture district, an exercise in Creative Placemaking in a part of downtown once considered blighted.
+- DSDC partnered with The Community Foundation, DDA and other downtown stakeholders to complete a needed Shreveport Common Market Study.
+This study was intended to give the so-called ‘first mover’ developers confidence in the long-term opportunities in downtown’s newest art and culture district, an exercise in Creative Placemaking in a part of downtown once considered blighted.

 - The efforts of DDA established two historic districts- the Downtown Commercial District and St. Paul’s Bottoms Historic District.
 A joint DDA/DSDC effort recently led to the updating of the downtown commercial district which will mean increased tax credit opportunities for a number of building owners.

 - DDA was the lead in establishing the Downtown Cultural District and compiles the yearly state report required to keep it in good standing.
-This makes downtown a tax-free zone for the sale of one-of-a-kind artworks.
+Prior to changes at the state level, this allowed tax-free sales of one-of-a-kind artworks.

-- Efforts of DDA lead to the creation of the Cohab co-working space downtown.
+- Efforts of DDA led to the creation of the Cohab co-working space downtown.
 DDA/DSDC have been a large investor in the project and continue to sit on the board of directors.

 - DDA/DSDC have led efforts in historic preservation through promotion, outreach, advertising, advocating for the continuation of historic tax credits, and building investment through structural, façade grants and more.
-We created two downtown history events- the yearly Hidden History and History on Tap- tours, and sit on the boards of the Spring Street Historic Museum and the Shreveport Water Works Museum.
+We created two downtown history events- the yearly Hidden History and History on Tap- tours, and sit on the boards of the Historic A Truss Bridge Committee and the Shreveport Water Works Museum.
+We partner with the Louisiana Trust for Historic Preservation and Main Street in preservation efforts.

-- DDA/DSDC partnered with Louisiana State Fire Marshal Butch Browning to become the first city outside of New Orleans to have a so-called Performance Code.
-This has allowed us to advocate on behalf of downtown building owners/developers during the building rehab process to provide guidance and support, saving them both time and money.
+- DDA partnered with Louisiana State Fire Marshal Butch Browning to become the first city outside of New Orleans to have a so-called Performance Code.
+This has allowed us to advocate on behalf of downtown building owners/developers during the building rehab process to save them both time and money.

-- DDA/DSDC are the only organizations that offer incentives for downtown business and development.
-The incentives include façade and structural grants, a low interest loan fund, mini-grants to assist in downtown festivals and quality of life events and outright donations to projects that we believe are important to downtown.
+- DDA/DSDC have provided incentives for downtown business and development.
+The incentives have included façade, structural and business creation grants, a low interest loan fund, mini-grants to assist in downtown festivals and quality of life events and outright donations to projects that we believe are important to downtown.

 - DDA handles permitting for all sidewalk vendors downtown and works with the city on vendor ordinance changes.